 All of our classes will challenge you, but not always in the way you think.
 We want you to view your class time as a chance to take a daily break and spend time with yourself.
-If you’re hesitant to dive in, we recommend starting with the Rookie Program or Yoga 101.
+If you’re hesitant to dive in, we recommend starting with the Beginners Series or Yoga 101.
 These “newbie-only” programs are a great way to start your journey.
 If you’re already comfortable, feel free to jump in to any class.

 Basics class is a place for people to begin their yoga practice or to reconnect with their yoga roots.
 But let’s be clear, a Basics class is no less challenging than any of the other classes.
 In fact, because the poses tend to be held and felt longer, it can be even more challenging.

 Zuda’s signature class: vigorous, dynamic, flow-based yoga where variance and creativity are the norm.
 Each class differs from the last to help you find your edge.

 This is the full expression of vinyasa as moving meditation.
 When linking breath with movement, the practice become dancelike — an interplay of motion and stillness.
 Strength, flexibility, balance and cardio come into harmony.
 Described as “an awakening,” the only way to truly understand is to do it.

 We suggest you have previous experience or have a familiarity with Sun Salutations A & B before tackling an all levels class.